neogeographica/singleplayer_scripts/README.md

 ## Desktop integration

 Then you can hook up those behaviors to right-click and double-click actions in the desktop.
 See [desktop_integration/README.md](desktop_integration/README.md).

+## Browser integration

+It's certainly not required, but if you want to enable the "Open with Quake" behavior in Chrome then see [browser_integration/README.md](browser_integration/README.md).

 # Reporting issues